Yellmahn/Simulated-Enterprise-Network/docs/design.md

 ## 🏢 Project Overview

 This simulated enterprise network is designed using **Cisco Packet Tracer** to reflect a realistic mid-sized company's IT infrastructure.
-The network implements key principles of **segmentation, high availability, and layered security**, while maintaining support for core services such as DNS, Email, and centralized logging.
+The network implements key principles of **segmentation, high availability, security**, while maintaining support for core services such as DNS, Email, Web Server and centralized logging.

 ---